 - Develop formal I-9 and E-Verify protocols for detecting, preventing, and improving against I-9 violations.
 For example, store an employee’s Form I-9 separate from other personnel records and separate current from terminated employees;

-- Mitigate historical I-9s with qualified counsel to help avoid against fines and penalties for certain technical or procedural errors on the forms.
+- Mitigate historical I-9s with qualified counsel to help avoid fines and penalties for certain technical or procedural errors on the forms.
 Only certain I-9 deficiencies can be mitigated, but must be done accurately so as not to make deficiency worse;

 - Develop, implement, and maintain compliance policies for worksite raids and for managing CE Fraud Detection & National Security (FDNS) visits for nonimmigrant visa employees.